ErenSalman/midas-case/README.md

 ### Subnets:

 - Public subnets: Used for resources that need to be accessible from the internet.
+Used public_subnet_cidrs variable.
 - Private subnets: Used for backend servers that should not be directly accessible from the internet.
+Used private_subnet_cidrs variable.

 ### Security Groups: